 A taut 25-minute acoustic performance in a cramped record store just a couple hours before their “real” show that night, across the street at the State Theatre.
 Alas, that one sold out before I could get tickets, but after this intimate and captivating set, I didn’t feel so bad about that anymore.
 It was a big performance in a small space, and live music doesn’t get much better than that.

 - Best discovery: a tie between the Black Keys at Hard Rock Live, Orlando, FL (2003) and Luminescent Orchestrii at WMNF’s Tropical Heat Wave festival, Tampa, FL (2010)

 I’d never even heard of the Black Keys before that night; I was there to see Beck, while a lot of the rest of the crowd was (for some reason) there for Dashboard Confessional.
 Patrick Carney’s drum kit looked like the kind of thing people used to buy out of the Sears catalog for their eight-year-olds.
 Dan Auerbach’s amp didn’t even have a nameplate on it, and his guitar looked like they’d dragged it behind the tour bus on the way to the show.
 How those two guys got that brawny and scorching sound out of the gear they had, I’ll never know.

-Luminescent Orchestrii billed themselves as a Romanian gypsy punk band—two violins, stand-up bass, percussion, resonator guitar—and I doubt anything I could add to that description would improve it.
-This is a band that really knew how to have fun on stage; I doubt they could have done anything else if they’d tried.
+Luminescent Orchestrii billed themselves as a Romanian gypsy punk band—two violins, stand-up bass, percussion, resonator guitar—and there is nothing I could add to that description that would improve it.
+This is a band who really knew how to have fun on stage; I doubt they could have done anything else if they’d tried.
 I ran out and bought both their albums the following week, but sadly, they seem not to have recorded anything since 2011.